natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panther%20G.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

+'''Playing as Panther G:'''

-Panther is a great "hunter"; locating the weak (slow, damaged, lone) tank and taking it out is by far the greatest thing achieved with it.
-Mobility is a big advantage and you should use it, especially at high-rank vehicles.
-You should find a suitable location and take it as soon as possible; when you do this, you can easily push off advancing enemy tanks while heavy infantry joins the action.
+Panther is a great "hunter"; locating the weak (slow, damaged, lone) tank and taking it out is one of the best ways to play the vehicle.
+Mobility is a big advantage and you should use it, especially againstt high-rank vehicles.
+You should find a suitable location and take it as soon as possible; when you do this, you can easily push off advancing enemy tanks while heavy tanks join the action.
 Just when you notice that you have strong enough backup it is time to retreat.
 Your role is not to fight directly but rather spot weaknesses in the enemy defence.
 Once you learn how to take advantage of the speed and a gun, you'll easily take out enemy targets by surprise.

 However, this tank can only reach its full potential in Realistic and Historical battles where there are no spotting systems and where you can use it the way it's meant to be used.

 Most of the heavy tanks are not fast enough to counter your attacks; however, this does not mean their turret is stuck.
 Be careful when approaching one and always try to have the advantage.
 It is not advised to attack enemy heavy tanks directly or frontally; this is where they have most of their armour and, most likely, will bounce anything you throw at them.
 It's better to retreat and try to find an alternative route before engaging the enemy.

+Because Panthers, like other medium tanks, have weak side armour (20 mm autocannons can penetrate it), flanking is the best way to deal with them.
+Despite Panther G's significantly improved turret traverse speed, which greatly aids in reducing reaction time to sudden threats, all Panthers continue to struggle to get the first shot in against common enemies such as Shermans and T-34-85.
+Due to the rather violent rocking of the gun sight during abrupt stopping of the vehicle, it is not recommended to drive too fast in zones where enemy tanks are close by, as this significantly reduces gun sight stabilisation time.

+'''Playing against Panther G:'''

+When confronted with a Panther head-on, always shoot the right turret cheek to take out the gunner.
+This is one of the front armour weak points, but keep in mind that as the range increases, the shell may bounce.
+At short ranges, heavy guns like the 17-pounder can penetrate the lower glacis, and any large calibre (100 mm and up) can penetrate the upper glacis.
+Any British tank equipped with APDS can easily penetrate the upper glacis.
+At shorter ranges, the 17-pounder can also pass through the lower glacis.
+The Panthers will be easily penetrated from the front by the Soviet 122mm gun.

+* '''Light tank''': Light tanks will be able to engage the Panther G much more easily than medium or heavy tanks due to their higher speed, increasing the chances of successful flanking.
+Common light tanks, such as the US M18, can easily penetrate the side armour, which is only 50 mm thick.
+The Panther has a tall and long side profile, making it even easier to spot and shoot at.
+All Panther series medium tanks have neutral steering and can traverse the hull on the spot, allowing them to respond to threats quickly.
+* '''Medium tank''': The Panther series' greatest strengths are long-range engagements, as their excellent combination of thick frontal armour, great firepower, and decent mobility allows them to reach advantageous positions quickly enough to compete effectively against other medium tanks of similar BR.
+Close the combat distance and force close-range engagements with Panthers are always a good idea.
+This also helps to mitigate the disadvantages of Allied medium tank gun ammunition's lower penetration.
+The Panther series medium tank's turret cheek is a well-known weak spot that should be targeted quickly and accurately.
+In a close-quarters battle, aim for the Panther's gun mantlet, which is only 100 mm thick.
+It typically knocks out the gunner, cannon breech, commander, or loader.
+Due to the primitive one-plane stabiliser found in Shermans and the relatively stable gun sights found in T-34-85, Shermans and T-34-85s can usually pull off the first shot more effectively than Panthers.
+On an open map, never engage any Panthers from the front, as this will be detrimental.
+* '''Heavy tank/tank destroyer''': Heavy tanks should still be played with caution, as the cannon on all Panther series medium tanks has a high penetration.
+Do not rely too heavily on armour unless you are certain that Panther will be unable to penetrate your frontal armour anywhere.
+Vehicles with powerful cannons, such as the IS-2, can easily penetrate a Panther's frontal armour, so players should aim to engage Panthers as soon as possible to reduce pressure on the friendly team.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->